-I got my start in the sign business painting MDO signs and lettering trucks and even did a little pin striping on the side. after a couple of years I had a customer tell me “you need to paint motorcycles in Laconia” The Laconia NH motorcycle rally is one of the oldest in the country, I knew nothing about working out on the road but it sounded like fun so i agreed to check it out.
-I found out what I needed to work the rally , I needed a license from the state , check, needed supplies, Check, needed a place to work……..uh? ok… where do the pin stripers work?
-Now I needed to do some recon for a good place to set up! so i headed up to where the rally took place and drove around, asked questions and finally found a place to work.
+I got my start in the sign business painting MDO signs, and lettering trucks.
+I even did a little pinstriping on the side.
+After a couple of years, I had a customer tell me “you need to paint motorcycles in Laconia.”
+The Laconia, NH motorcycle rally is one of the oldest in the country.
+I knew nothing about working out on the road, but it sounded like fun so i agreed to check it out.
+I found out what I needed to work the rally: I needed a license from the state- Check, needed supplies- Check, needed a place to work… uh?
+Ok… where do the pinstripers work?
+Now I needed to do some recon for a good place to set up!
+So I headed up to where the rally took place, and drove around, asked questions, and finally found a place to work.
 I made a deal with the owner of a motel and was to set up in his parking lot for the rally.

-it was hard work, the traveling sucked till you got there and then you had to drive all the way back. but it was fun, you got to see the country and meet all kinds of people, the good the bad and the ….strange! hahaha I have met some life long friends out on the road. it was working on the rally circuit where I learned to work fast! time was money out there and the faster you could get this job done well and get paid for it the sooner the next customer could come in. my tent was like a Mcdonalds drive thru!
+It was hard work, and the traveling sucked till you got there, and then you had to drive all the way back.
+But it was fun, you got to see the country and meet all kinds of people, the good the bad and the …strange!
+Hahaha!
+I have met some life long friends out on the road.
+It was working on the rally circuit where I learned to work fast!
+Time was money out there, and the faster you could get this job done well and get paid for it, the sooner the next customer could come in.
+My tent was like a McDonald’s drive thru!

-I have to tell you I love woking in my own shop surrounded by some really cool artwork!
-I have television, food, music, a paint booth, comfortable couches and more. it really feels like I’m working at home here.
-I love what I do so much that it doesn’t feel like a job and I wouldn’t want to trade it for anything.
-I sometimes miss being a road dog, traveling to tourist locations, seeing new sights but I get over it soon enough.
+I have to tell you, I love working in my own shop surrounded by some really cool artwork!
+I have television, food, music, a paint booth, comfortable couches and more.
+It really feels like I’m working at home here.
+I love what I do so much, that it doesn’t feel like a job, and I wouldn’t want to trade it for anything.
+I sometimes miss being a road dog, traveling to tourist locations, and seeing new sights, but I get over it soon enough.